hmfaysal/hmfaysal-omega-theme/_posts/2014-04-27-Data-Gateway.md

 ## Uploading data is really easy

-First, the good news : you\'re '''this''' close to just uploading files to something that looks very much like cloud storage.
+First, the good news : you're ''''this'''' close to just uploading files to something that looks very much like cloud storage.
 If you have an account on an Identity Provider which is in the catch-all test federation, you can request authorisation to the portal and by going to the `my-data page`, you can select the file you want to upload.

 The user is presented with a virtual filesystem where they can create directories and organise their files.
 Access buttons are provided for download and delete functionality.
 <figure class="">